ProYJ92/BPE-Lab_CFD/README.md

   thanks to the `--skip-if-no-diff` flag.
 * Bot commits open pull requests titled "♻️ i18n JSON 업데이트" whenever new translation files are added.
+* When manually dispatching the workflow, set the `force` input to the exact string `true` to translate all files.

 ## Supported languages